News Bunny: History

 News Bunny first appeared in January 1996, and was played by various people, usually the station's news producers and researchers.
-Depending on who was available at the time, various other L!VE TV staff were also called upon to don the famous suit in "one off" appearances, including Richard Bacon, later to become a BBC TV "Blue Peter" presenter, and Nick Ferrari, a previous editor of The Sun's "Bizarre" column.
+Depending on who was available at the time, various other L!VE TV staff were also called upon to don the famous suit in "one off" appearances, including Richard Bacon, later to become a BBC TV Blue Peter presenter, and Nick Ferrari, a previous editor of The Sun's "Bizarre" column.
 This was documented in the book "L!VE TV - Tellybrats and Topless Darts".

-Despite the channel's poor ratings News Bunny became a national cult figure, attracting much tabloid and other media interest, and being mentioned in Parliament.
+Despite the channel's poor ratings News Bunny attracted tabloid and other media interest, and being mentioned in Parliament.

 Aside from his studio appearances, News Bunny regularly appeared alongside politicians, pop stars and royalty, many of whom would have preferred to avoid him.
 These appearances usually occurred during outside broadcasts and publicity stunts.
-The Bunny gate-crashed an official visit by Michael Heseltine to Canary Wharf in 1996, and famously secured 8 seconds with Tony Blair.
+The Bunny gate-crashed an official visit by Michael Heseltine to Canary Wharf in 1996, and secured 8 seconds with Tony Blair.

 News Bunny also appeared in the 1997 BBC comedy drama Gobble, a satire on recent food poisoning crises, written by Ian Hislop.
 During the course of the drama, News Bunny performed Nazi salutes at a mention of the German agricultural minister and was ultimately punched by the protagonist.

-News Bunny also stood for Parliament representing the "L!VE TV Party" in the 1996 South East Staffordshire by-election, polling 85 votes.
+News Bunny also stood for Parliament representing the "L!VE TV Party" in the 1996 South East Staffordshire by-election, polling 85 votes (0.2%) to finish 9th of 13 candidates.
 In order to do this, Mirror Group employee Ashley Hames had to change his name to "News Bunny" for the purposes of the election.
 According to an apocryphal story circulating among journalists at the time, during the campaign a stunt went wrong and the hapless hack was arrested for obstruction.
 As there was a police case pending against him, he was unable to change his name back for some time and had to live as "Mr N. Bunny" for weeks longer than he had expected.
-According to Hames, Kelvin McKenzie proclaimed the arrest of News Bunny on camera as, "the best (expletive removed) piece of television I've ever seen in my life!"

-News Bunny went off air with L!VE TV in 1999 and is now owned by Vauxhall-based ETV, founded by L!VE's former management team.
-The character made a brief revival during their 2003 relaunch of the station on Sky Digital.

-Performers

-The main performers of News Bunny, in order of appearance were Ashley Hames, Ashley Revell, Scott Harman, Darren Lamb, Andy Clarke, and Nik Hodges as well as his stand-in Tim Rider and Emily Latham.

-News Bunny as media industry epithet

-News Bunny has since become a media term occasionally used to refer to a news presenter, usually female, who has been hired for her attractiveness or capacity to entertain, rather than as a serious reporter.